Skip to main content

 Instead of importing the private key, you can also consider sending the funds to your Exodus wallet as a regular transaction.
 This approach achieves the same result and incurs a similar network fee.

-When importing assets that run on another network, be sure the address holds the primary asset to cover the transaction fee.
+When importing assets that run on another network, be sure the address holds enough of the network's main asset to cover the transaction fee.

 Additional notes: